babarth/TeacherSE/README.md

 #Installation

-Download the apk file onto an Android device (prefferably with Lolliop OS)
+Download the apk file onto an Android device (prefferably with Lolliop OS) or download the code into Android Studio.

 #Tests